AltSysrq/avalanche/SPEC.md

 `fun` or `ret`) or perform more complex transformations (eg, `=`), macro substitution is performed by substituting the surrounding tokens into a syntax template.
-A syntax template is essentially a sequence of normal syntax units, except that Barewords are restricted/transformed as follows:
+A syntax template is essentially a sequence of normal syntax units, except that Barewords are restricted/transformed as described below.
+Note that all of this occurs after things like variable simplification, so rules for barewords apply equally to variable names.

-- A Bareword whose text begins with `!` and does not contain `$` is substituted into the result verbatim, except with the leading `!` removed.
+- A Bareword whose text begins with `!` is substituted into the result verbatim, except with the leading `!` removed.

+- A Bareword whose text begins with `#` is substituted into the result verbatim, including the leading `#`.

-- A Bareword whose text begins with `%` and does not contain `$` is replaced at macro-definition time with the fully-qualified name of the symbol the remainder of the name references; at substitution time, a Bareword containing solely that fully-qualified name is substituted.
+- A Bareword whose text begins with `%` is replaced at macro-definition time with the fully-qualified name of the symbol the remainder of the name references; at substitution time, a Bareword containing solely that fully-qualified name is substituted.

-- A Bareword whose text begins with `#` and does not contain `$` is replaced at macro-substitution time with a Bareword containing a name guaranteed be unique throughout the entire compilation unit.
+- A Bareword whose text begins with `?` is replaced at macro-substitution time with a Bareword containing a name guaranteed be unique throughout the entire compilation unit.
 All occurrences of the same `#`-prefixed Bareword within the same substitution of the macro result in the same substitution.

-- A Bareword containing one or more `$` is substituted as a Bareword with similar structure, except with certain substitutions on the variable names.
-  Each variable name must begin with `!`, `%`, or `#`, and is subject to the Bareword expansions described above.
-Usage of `#` after `$` yields the same name as a Bareword containing just `#` and the same suffix.

 - A Bareword beginning with `>` refers to the syntax units following the macro invoker.
 It must match the pattern `>[0-9]*(-[0-9]+)[*+]?`.
 The first of the